Backlang-Org/learn/content/the-basics/variables.md

 let age = 42;
 ```

-Backlang can automaticly deduce the type of the variable but if you want to specify the type, another example:
+Backlang can automaticly deduce the type of the variable but if you want to specify the type, here is how:

 ```back
 let name: string = "Bob";